framely/community/docs/reference/providers/googlesheets.md

 [Google Sheets](https://www.google.com/sheets/about/#overview) is a web-based application that enables users to create, update and modify spreadsheets and share the data online in real time.

 Google Sheets provider allow you to use Google Sheets as backend, which the actual data can be managed by your operation team in online spreadsheet collaboratively.
-Through Google Sheets provider, you can query data from your spreadsheet using the [Query Language](https://developers.google.com/chart/interactive/docs/querylanguage) and update data with the help of low level functions in [io.opencui.provider.GoogleSheetsConnection](https://build.opencui.io/org/633db11928e4f04b5f8443b4/agent/6340dea9815fc9881cbbbfe7/frame/6340dea9815fc9881cbbbfea).
+Through Google Sheets provider, you can query data from your spreadsheet using the [Query Language](https://developers.google.com/chart/interactive/docs/querylanguage) and update data with the help of low level functions in `io.opencui.provider.GoogleSheetsConnection`.

 ::: thumbnail
 ![data management](/images/provider/googlesheets/data-management.png)